S.Pellegrino at Basque Culinary World Prize 2018

 Speaking of his win, the President of the jury, Joan Roca, said: "For more than 15 years Jack has sought to understand and promote one of the oldest cultures of the planet."

 Zonfrillo and his scientific team of his Orana Foundation analyze and document their findings in an extensive database, and to date have identified 2000 foods, with the ambition of logging a total of 15,000.

-Promoted by the Basque Culinary Center in San Sebastian, Jock Zonfrillo was awarded 100,000 Euros to use for a good cause of their choice.
+Promoted by the Basque Culinary Center in San Sebastian, Jock Zonfrillo was awarded 100,000 Euros to donate towards a charity of their choice.

-S.Pellegrino continues to work with the best establishments and events in the fine dining world, but not only.
+S.Pellegrino continues to work with the best establishments and events in the fine dining world.
 Follow S.Pellegrino on Facebook and Instagram using #SanPellegrino and #TastefullyItalian to get all the new developments in the world of gastronomy and discover S.Pellegrino’s tastefully Italian way of life.